 Carbohydrates, fat and protein all provide energy, but your muscles rely on carbohydrates as their main source of fuel when you exercise.

 Muscles have limited carbohydrate stores (glycogen) and need to be topped up regularly.

 A diet that is low in carbohydrates can lead to a lack of energy during exercise, early fatigue and delayed recovery.

-Carbohydrates have over the years become something that us girls have become scared of.
+Carbohydrates have, over the years, become something that us girls have become scared of consuming.
 Thinking for some reason that it is the evil ingredient that will make us fat.
 This is absolutely NOT true!
 Carbs are essential to our everyday diet.
 It provides our bodies with the fuel we need.